thebushschool/fcsr/projects/intro_to_rpi/readme.md

     ![restart](restart_runall.png)

+    🟠 ✅  Only one user can run the notebook a time!

     🟠 ✅  Did you create, and upload your wiring diagram and verify the corresponding code in the Jupyter Notebook ??
 If not, please do this as it is part of your assessment!